-- (1) A meeting facilitator, hired by the Authority, shall facilitate the meetings of the Committee. - (2) The Committee shall meet at least quarterly.
+- (2) A meeting facilitator, hired by the Authority, shall facilitate meetings of the Committee. - (3) The Committee shall meet at least quarterly.
 At the first meeting each calendar year, the Committee shall establish the dates for Committee meetings for that calendar year.
 Agendas for each Committee meeting shall be distributed by the Authority's Clerk ("Clerk").
 Meetings shall be noticed and open to the public.
-Meetings shall be conducted in accordance with the Ralph M. Brown Act and applicable policies, procedures and codes adopted by the Board.

-- (3) The Committee is advisory in nature.
-The Committee and its members shall have no authority to negotiate for, represent, or commit the Authority in any respect. - (4) The Committee will consider and make recommendations on aircraft noise-related projects such as: - Residential Sound Attenuation ("Quieter Home") Program; - Airport Noise & Land Use Compatibility Plan (14 CFR Part 150); - Airport noise monitoring and mitigation efforts; - Community Outreach Programs; and - Other aircraft noise issues. - (5) Presentations to the Board by the Committee may be scheduled upon request of the Committee, President/CEO, or the Chair of the Board. - (6) The Airport Planning and Noise Mitigation Department ("Department") shall maintain a roster and record of the appointment of Committee members and shall provide staff support to the Committee. - (7) Minutes of each meeting shall be maintained by the Authority Clerk and shall be submitted to the Committee for approval.
+Meetings shall be conducted in accordance with the Ralph M. Brown Act and applicable policies, procedures and codes adopted by the Board. - (4) The Committee is advisory in nature.
+The Committee and its members shall have no authority to negotiate for, represent, or commit the Authority in any respect. - (5) The Committee will consider and make recommendations regarding the following aircraft noise-related projects: - (a) Residential Sound Attenuation ("Quieter Home") Program; - (b) Airport Noise & Land Use Compatibility Plan (14 CFR Part 150); - (c) Airport noise monitoring and mitigation efforts; - (d) Community Outreach Programs; and - (e) Other aircraft noise issues. - (6) Presentations to the Board by the Committee may be scheduled upon request of the Committee, President/CEO, or the Chair of the Board. - (7) The Airport Noise Mitigation Department shall maintain a roster and record of the appointment of Committee members and shall provide staff support to the Committee. - (8) Minutes of each meeting shall be maintained by the Clerk and shall be submitted to the Committee for approval.